vad/taolin/INSTALL.md

 * Make tmp folder and its subdirectories writable: sudo chmod 777 tmp/*

-* Create the `config.php` file from the sample one into the config folder, then open it with your favourite text editor (Vim, Nano, Pico, Gedit, Kate, ...) and complete it following the comments written in the file, then save it: sudo cp config/config.sample.php config/config.php gedit config/config.php

 * Create the database.php file from the sample one into the config folder: sudo cp config/database.php.default config/database.php